education.vic.gov.au

 Panorama dashboards

-Panorama dashboardsExternal Link (login required) identify the performance of students by their EAL status:
+EAL Panorama dashboards identify the performance of students by their EAL status:

 • Student Demographics Dashboard

-• EAL Teacher Judgement Dashboard
+• EAL Teacher Judgement Dashboard.

 Department resources

-The following resources have been developed to support EAL teachers and schools to plan and implement the new Victorian Curriculum F-10 English as an Additional Language:
+The following resources have been developed to support EAL teachers and schools to plan and implement the Victorian Curriculum F–10 English as an Additional Language:

-Languages and Multicultural Education Centre
+Languages and Multicultural Education Resource Centre

-A range of factual and fictional materials in students’ home languages can be found at Languages and Multicultural Education Resource Centre (LMERC)External Link .
+A range of factual and fictional materials in students’ home languages can be found at the Languages and Multicultural Education Resource Centre (LMERC)External Link .

 Resources accessed through careers practitioners